Fort Smith Airport

 VFR

-Fort Smith Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 4,000 feet and 15 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Fort Smith Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 8,000 feet and 15 SM visibility.

 Wind Analysis